SM64-TAS-ABC/STROOP/README.md

 The latest release of STROOP can be downloaded from our [Releases Page](https://github.com/SM64-TAS-ABC/STROOP/releases).
 From here .zip files of recent builds can be found.
 The files can then be extracted and stroop.exe can be started.

-Latest development builds with the newest features, bug fixes (...I mean bug introductions) can be found on the continuous [Development Release](https://github.com/SM64-TAS-ABC/STROOP/releases/vDev).
+Latest development builds with the newest features, bug fixes can be found on the continuous [Development Release](https://github.com/SM64-TAS-ABC/STROOP/releases/vDev).
 Likewise, stroop.exe can be started.

 ## Requirements